-Among various possible semiconductor multiple oxides, NiMn2O4 was chosen due to its unique spinel structure which offers favourable properties for a photocatalyst due to their morphology, controllable structure, valence, composition, excellent cyclic stability[13], low cost, and simplicity of synthesis technique [1].
+Among various possible spinel compounds , NiMn2O4 was chosen due to its unique spinel structure which offers favourable properties for a photocatalyst due to their morphology, controllable structure, valence, composition, and excellent cyclic stability[13], low cost, and easy synthesis procedure [1].
 Furthermore, manganese and nickel oxides are multifaceted, inexpensive and eco-friendly catalysts that have been highly used for the oxidation of various molecules in various applications, mainly photocatalytic activity, water oxidation, carbon monoxide oxidation, CO oxidation etc [1].

-There are several approaches to prepare the metal oxide nanoparticles like hydrothermal, sol–gel, microwave-assisted, emulsion and co-precipitation, etc. [14-17].
+There are several approaches to prepare the spinnel compounds like hydrothermal, sol–gel, microwave-assisted hydrothermal method, emulsion and co-precipitation, etc. [14-17].
 Ni–Mn–O in nano powder form can be obtained by a variety of techniques as mentioned above, in this work we have particularly explored the hydrothermal and co-precipitation routes.
 This is due to the various advantages offered by both the approaches.
-Co-precipitation technique offers advantages like having a viable approach, being a low-cost process, all the reaction parameters being easily controllable, being an economical process, having ease of adding doping material and the capability of producing less impurity powders, and there being no necessity of vacuum systems.
+Co-precipitation technique offers advantages like having a viable approach, low-cost process, easy control on reaction parameters , economical process, can be easily doped at A and B site, ,, and there being no requirement of vacuum systems.
 [1]

 Hydrothermal technique is another preferred approach due to its simplicity, and its ability to control the synthesis pressure and temperature along with the synthesized particle size and morphology.
-Hydrothermal synthesis technique usually incorporates water as the reaction medium under pressure greater than 1 bar and temperature greater than 100 °C. [13]
+Hydrothermal synthesis technique usually incorporates water as the reaction medium [13]

-Hence, NiMn2O4 ternary metal oxide in nano-powder form was synthesized via the co-precipitation method and the hydrothermal method, taking various combinations of precursor materials, and employing various hydrothermal furnace temperatures and annealing parameters.
-In the co-precipitation synthesis process, Ethylene Glycol has been used as a structure directing agent.
-Various characterizations have been taken to analyse the structural properties of the prepared nano-powders.
-The XRD analysis has been studied to reveal the impurity peaks which has directed the ongoing work to perform experimentation with various reaction parameters to obtain a pure phase of NiMn2O4.
-After optimisation of synthesis procedure to obtain pure phase, further work will involve the investigation of the photocatalytic activity of the synthesized NiMn2O4 NPs as nano photocatalyst in the degradation of organic pollutants such as methylene blue (MB), malachite green (MG) and Congo red (CR) under direct sunlight.
+Hence, NiMn2O4 ternary metal oxide in nano-powder form was synthesized via the co-precipitation method and the hydrothermal method, taking various combinations of precursor materials, and employing various hydrothermal and annealing parameters (temperature and time).
+In the co-precipitation synthesis process, Ethylene Glycol has been used as a structure directing agent..
+The X-ray diffraction analysis has been studied to reveal the phase formation and to analyse the impurity peaks at various reaction parameters like temperature, time, concentration of precursor, etc., to obtain a pure phase of NiMn2O4.
+After optimisation of synthesis procedure to obtain pure phase, further work will involve the physiochemical, morphoilogical, and optical characterization of synthesized NiMn2O4 followed by investigation of the photocatalytic activity of the nano photocatalyst in the degradation of organic pollutants such as methylene blue (MB), Rhodamine B (RhB), Crystal Violet (CV), Malachite Green (MG), and Congo red (CR) using laboratory scale test reactor under Xenon lamp.

 Literature Gaps and Objectives

 Even though nickel manganite (NiMn2O4) has many advantages, only some works are reported for photocatalytic activity [18,19,20].
 Thus, this work has been focussed on the synthesis of spinel-type nickel manganite by a facile route and to investigate its photocatalytic activity.

+Objectives

+To synthesize photocatalytic active NiMn2O4 compounds via the hydrothermal and co-precipitation method to study the photocatalytic dye degradation.
+Optimize various parameters such as temperature, solution concentration, reaction time and pH of the solution to achieve the best-optimized morphology.

+To confirm their physicochemical properties using XRD, FESEM, UV-Vis spectroscopy, XPS, etc.

+To optimize the photocatalytic dye degradation activity for various organic dyes like Methylene Blue (MB), Rhodamine B (RhB), Crystal Violet (CV), Malachite Green (MG), and Congo red (CR) using laboratory scale test reactor under Xenon lamp.

+To determine the best-optimized efficiency of catalyst for various dyes by employing the pseudo first order kinetic model to get actual insight into water purification.

 Experimental Details